javascript-tutorial/en.javascript.info/1-js/08-prototypes/04-prototype-methods/3-compare-calls/task.md

 let rabbit = new Rabbit("Rabbit");
 ```

-These calls do the same thing or not?
+Do these calls do the same thing or not?

 ```js
 rabbit.sayHi();